miner/miner.github.io/_posts/2019-07-30-tarantella-queens.md

 *Update*: My original benchmarking was for N=8.
 I added some timings for larger values of
 N.  On my machine, at N=14, the Tarantella version is the clear performance winner.

+*Update 2*: I corrected the code samples to use sets for constraints where I had previously shown vectors.
+The results are basically the same.

 You can find my updated [Queens][6] sample code on GitHub.